evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_35_e-tron/_index.md

 ## Battery, range, and charging

-The high-capacity battery has a gross capacity of 55 kWh and a net usable capacity of 51,5 kWh, providing an 3,5 kWh buffer (6.4%) for battery protection.
+The high-capacity battery has a gross capacity of 55 kWh and a net usable capacity of 52 kWh, providing an 3 kWh buffer (5.5%) for battery protection.
 With a nominal voltage of 350 volts, the system is classified as a 400-volt battery system, aligning with industry standards.

-Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 357 to 323 km (222-201 miles), depending on the specific configuration and options, such as wheel size.
+Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 355 to 323 km (221-201 miles), depending on the specific configuration and options, such as wheel size.
 Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
-The vehicle's energy consumption is rated at 14.4 kWh/100 km for the base model and 15.9 kWh/100 km for the top-tier model under the WLTP test cycle.
+The vehicle's energy consumption is rated at 14.6 kWh/100 km for the base model and 16.1 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

-The vehicle supports fast DC charging with a maximum power of 125 kW.
-Charging from 0% to 100% takes approximately 57 minutes, while a more typical charging scenario from 10% to 80% takes 34 minutes with an average charging speed at 64 kW.
+The vehicle supports fast DC charging with a maximum power of 145 kW.
+Charging from 0% to 100% takes approximately 58 minutes, while a more typical charging scenario from 10% to 80% takes 34 minutes with an average charging speed at 64 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 2% to 40%.
-This results in an effective charging speed, including time lost, of 68 kW, with each charging session taking about 17 minutes and 9 seconds..
+This results in an effective charging speed, including time lost, of 69 kW, with each charging session taking about 17 minutes and 16 seconds..

-In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 21 kWh/100 km, the trip would take approximately 10 hours and 39 minutes.
-This journey would require seven charging stops from 2% to 46%, with a total charging time of 140 minutes.
+In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 21 kWh/100 km, the trip would take approximately 10 hours and 38 minutes.
+This journey would require eight charging stops from 2% to 40%, with a total charging time of 138 minutes.

 ### Onboard charger

 The  onboard charger supports up to 7.2 kW for Level 1 and Level 2 AC charging.
-This allows you to fully charge the battery from 0 to 100% in approximately 7 hours and 9 minutes using a home charging setup.
+This allows you to fully charge the battery from 0 to 100% in approximately 7 hours and 13 minutes using a home charging setup.

 ### Charge port